Specialty Consults and Types of Doctors

 Either a mental health illness or a substance use issue may develop first.
 In some cases, those who experience mental health problems may begin using drugs or alcohol to self-medicate and mask symptoms to feel better.
 Using substances, however, typically worsens the symptoms associated with mental illness.

 In other instances, someone who is suffering from a severe addiction to substances may develop mental illness due to the drugs’ effects on the brain.

 Disorders That Commonly Coincide With Addiction

 Many people who suffer from substance use disorder also have a co-occurring mental health disorder.
 This is called a dual diagnosis.

-When an individual receives a dual diagnosis, they need to have both disorders fully addressed to live a healthy, fulfilling lifestyle.
+When an individual receives a dual diagnosis, they need to have both disorders fully addressed in order to live a healthy, fulfilling lifestyle.
 There are some common mental and behavioral health conditions that are often linked to substance abuse.
 They include: